 Learning Styles

 Have you ever hit a brick wall when helping your child understand a concept?
 Did you take into account his learning style?
 Everyone has a preferred way in which they process information and learn new skills.
-Sometimes presenting the information in a way that agrees with your child’s learning style will help the concept become clear.
+Sometimes presenting the information in a way that agrees with your child’s learning style will help make a concept clear.

 The simplest model of learning styles is broken into three groups: visual, auditory, and kinesthetic.